 As for what the pieces will look like, expect festival-inspired goods.
 Hunter’s creative director, Alasdhair Willis names Kate Moss in Hunter boots at Glastonbury in 2005 as turning point for the brand.
 “Our boots, outerwear, and backpacks are now worn at festivals across the globe, come rain or shine,” Willis said in a press release.
 “Recognizing our shared spirit of adventure, getting outdoors and appeal to the whole family, we wanted to create a collection that celebrates that, whether that be a summer gathering in the backyard, weekends away, or at a music festival.”

-Hunter for Target will be available in select Target stores and on Target.com on Saturday, April 14 (a perfect time to utilize same-day shipping, to be honest).
+Hunter for Target is available now in select Target stores and on Target.com (a perfect time to utilize same-day shipping, to be honest).
 What’s that saying?
 April showers bring…a new Target collaboration?